laughtingman/newtab/README.md

 # newtab

-Chrome extenstion to show bookmarks from Raindrop.io and easy search
+Chrome extenstion to show bookmarks from browser store or Raindrop.io to easy search

 ## Install